parkerhutchinson/dart_sanity_client/README.md

 If you're like me and were disappointed to find that Sanity doesn't have an official Dart client, and underwhelmed by the alternatives available on pub.dev, this package is here for you.
 It's designed to meet most needs and deliver a robust HTTP client experience.
 Expect full http support with not just fetch, but also create, edit, delete, publish, unpublish, replaceDraft, and discard.

-**NOTE: This package is currently in a beta period. code api may change from version to version.**

 ## Features

 * full HTTP API support for sanity.io